PillowFishSticks/Kassie-MS4/TESTING.md

     - A text search is available in the navbar.
 It searches through the product titles, description and tags to find the results for the user.

 1. **To be able to see a summary of my order during the checkout process.**
-    - Users can see full detail of all items in their cart, as well as a cart total by clicking on the cart icon in the navigation bar which will redirect them to the cart page
+    - Users can see full detail of all products in their bag, as well as a bag total by clicking on the bag icon in the navigation bar which will redirect them to the bag page.

 1. **That once I am logged in I can access my delivery details and update them if I need to.**
     - The profile page gives the logged in user the ability to update their default delivery information.